robertorcosta/azure-docs.pt-br/articles/search/search-api-versions.md

 ## <a name="azure-sdk-for-net"></a>SDK do Azure para .NET

-O histórico de versão do pacote está disponível em NuGet.org.
-Esta tabela fornece links para cada página de pacote.
+A tabela a seguir fornece links para versões mais recentes do SDK.

 | Versão do SDK | Status | Descrição |
 |-------------|--------|------------------------------|